 Dr Joanna Pearce (Deputy Chair)

 Dr Pearce is currently a lecturer in Tourism and Hospitality Management at Edith Cowan University.
 Her experience and skills include social research with a focus on nature-based tourism, providing policy for the National Parks Advisory Committee in Victoria and preparing technical reports for government departments and industry on natural resource management issues.
 She has held various teaching roles at Murdoch and Notre Dame universities and has a Bachelor of Science in Conservation Biology, a Bachelor of Science in Environmental Science (Hons) and a Doctorate of Philosophy.
 Dr Pearce was reappointed to the Trust Board in 2019 for a three-year term until 15 September 2022.

 Ms Vanessa Martin

-Ms Davies is an Aboriginal woman who has traditional links to the Wongi and Noongar people in Western Australia.
+Ms Martin is an Aboriginal woman who has traditional links to the Wongi and Noongar people in Western Australia.
 She has comprehensive executive management experience in government relations, justice, employment, training and education, health, community and Indigenous relations.
-In 2000, Ms Davies completed a postgraduate Masters Degree in Management and Leadership at Curtin University.
-Ms Davies has served on the Trust Board since December 2009 and was reappointed in 2019 for a three-year term until 20 December 2022.
+In 2000, Ms Martin completed a postgraduate Masters Degree in Management and Leadership at Curtin University.
+Ms Martin has served on the Trust Board since December 2009 and was reappointed in 2019 for a three-year term until 20 December 2022.